getsettalk/update/README.md

 - [x] fix header active menu

 ## Do Correction of Spelling :
-- [x] name of : Gyandayini Vidyapith -- Correction Made 8 times in a page
+- [x] name of : Gyandayini Vidyapith -- Correction Made 11 times in a page (gv_school,sidebar,index page)